UCSBCarpentry/2023-07-28-ucsb-mcnairs-R/_episodes/00-intro.md

 ---
-title: "Introduction"
+title: "Overview"
-teaching: 15
+teaching: 6 hours
-exercises: 3
+exercises: lots!
 questions:
-- "How do you auto-generate a schedule on a workshop page?"
+- "What will we be doing the next 3 weeks?"
 objectives:
-- "Understand how to auto-generate a schedule on a workshop page"
+- "Acquaint ourselves with scientific computing in RStudio"
 keypoints:
-- "the episodes folder should include numbered markdown files with `teaching` and `exercises` fields in the front matter"
+- "There's no need to run between gDocs/MS Word and gSheets/Excel.
+Do your computation and your writing all in the same place."
 ---

 # Code Document Workflow